Martinez's 2-run homer in 9th lifts Red Sox over Jays 8-7 - WHIZ News

 There was some lighthearted ribbing regarding Boston LHP Eduardo Rodríguez’s lack of hitting prowess (0 for 20, 10 strikeouts) heading into his start Sunday at Philadelphia.

-“I would be really happy if he gets one but I will also be really surprised,” said Bogaerts, who put the chance of Rodríguez getting a hit at one percent.
+“I would be really happy if he gets one, but I will also be really surprised,” said Bogaerts, who put the chance of Rodríguez getting a hit at 1%.

 Cora has a rule that players can’t wear earrings but will let Rodriguez do it when he bats to see if it helps.